V4Fire/Core/src/core/lazy/README.md

 const LazyUser = makeLazy(
   User,

+  // Declaring only properties.
-  // Declare only properties, all methods automatically are taken from a prototype {
+  // All methods are taken automatically from the class prototype.
+  {
     config: {
       attr: {},
       errorHandler: Function
     }
   }
 );

 // Nothing happens at all
 LazyUser.showInfo();
 LazyUser.config.attr = 'value';
 LazyUser.config.errorHandler();

-// Сreate an instance of the lazy class and pass necessary arguments to its constructor.
+// Creating an instance of the lazy class and passing necessary arguments to its constructor.
-// After invoking we can see in a console the results of `showInfo` and `config.errorHandler()`:
+// After invoking we can see in a console the results of calling `showInfo` and `config.errorHandler()`:
 // `Name: Bob; Age: 23`
 // `Boom!`
 const user = new LazyUser('Bob', 23);